giovcandido/prototypical-networks/README.md

 The results obtained with this implementation are comparable to those obtained with the original one.

-You can see it for yourself.
+You can check my execution logs and trained models [here](https://drive.google.com/drive/folders/1O4RR72X0fOBeNdC-g23IwQSri4O1Sm87?usp=sharing).

 ## Acknowledgements